Nissan to install electronic "steer-by-wire" in Infiniti cars

 The new technology will be introduced in some models of the Infiniti brand within a year, Nissan said at a briefing, paving the way for cars that could one day be steered by joysticks and be programmed to avoid crashes automatically.

-Traditionally, the steering wheel of a car and the tyres are linked mechanically, giving the driver direct feedback about steering from the tyres on the road.
+Traditionally, the steering wheel of a car and the tires are linked mechanically, giving the driver direct feedback about steering from the tires on the road.

-Using "steer by wire", inputs made by the driver through the steering wheel are transmitted to a computerised engine control unit, which instructs an actuator how to move the tyres.
+Using "steer by wire", inputs made by the driver through the steering wheel are transmitted to a computerized engine control unit, which instructs an actuator how to move the tires.

-The cars will also have a backup clutch that will link the steering wheel and tyres mechanically in the event of any problems, but Nissan hopes this won't always be neeeded.
+The cars will also have a backup clutch that will link the steering wheel and tires mechanically in the event of any problems, but Nissan hopes this won't always be needed.

 "In the future, if we are freed from that, we would be able to place the steering wheel wherever we like, such as in the back seat, or it would be possible to steer the car with a joystick," said Masaharu Satou, a Nissan engineer.